Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it creates a new Microsoft To Do task list, distinguishes from built-in lists that cannot be re-created, and references sibling tool create-todo-task for populating the list.
+The description clearly states it creates a new Microsoft To Do task list, specifying the required body format and distinguishing from siblings like create-todo-task.
+It also notes built-in lists cannot be re-created.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.